asprenger/MLflow_introduction/README.md

 * Entry points: Commands that can be run within the project and specifications about there parameters.
 * Environment: The software environment that should be used to execute project entry points.
 This includes all library dependencies.

-A MLflow Project can be located on the local filesystem or on Github.
+An MLflow Project can be located on the local filesystem or on Github.
 The environment can be defined as a [Conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or a [Docker container](https://www.docker.com/).

 For an example check out the MLflow Project in `sample_project`.
 It defines two endpoints `main` and `validate` and uses a Conda environment.